essif-lab/framework/docs/terms/validator.md

 typeid: validator
 stage: draft
 hoverText: "Validator (functional component): the capability to determine whether or not (verified) data is valid to be used for some specific purpose(s)."
-glossaryText: "the capability to determine whether or not %%(verified) data^verified-data%% is valid to be used for some specific purpose(s)."
+glossaryText: "the capability to determine whether or not (%%verified^verify%%) data is valid to be used for some specific purpose(s)."
-date: 20210601
+date: 20210802
 ---

 ### Short Description